PrestaShop/prestashop.github.io/howtos/misc/_posts/2015-07-30-set-up-your-git-for-contributing.markdown

 ## The Git configuration

-PrestaShop is versionned with Git and hosted in GitHub.
+PrestaShop is versioned with Git and hosted in GitHub.
 If you intend to make a Pull Request, you should make sure your Git configuration is well set, so you don't run into issues (like having commits that are not yours in your PR).

 Below are the recommended settings for your `~/.gitconfig` file.
 It's widely inspired by [this great git config](https://gist.github.com/tdd/470582) by [Christophe Porteneuve](https://twitter.com/porteneuve).